myHandiQR myHandiQR

 1. You're no longer the only one who knows

-2. For accessible transport
+2. For adapted transport

 3. For the extended family

-4. When the unexpected happens
+4. In case of the unexpected

 In practice